Athletic Training Curriculum

 - The sports represented and supported at the affiliated clinical practicum sites include, but are not limited to: Football, Soccer (M/W), Volleyball (M/W), Wrestling, Basketball (M/W), Cross-Country (M/W), Golf (M/W), Tennis (M/W), Baseball, Softball, Swimming (M/W), Water Polo (M/W), Gymnastics (M/W), Diving (M/W), Field Hockey, Lacrosse (W), Crew (M/W).

-of clinical experiences is the responsibility of the Clinical
+the rotation of clinical experiences is the responsibility of the Clinical Coordinator

-responsibility of the Approved Clinical Instructor (ACI) and each
+is the responsibility of the Approved Clinical Instructor (ACI) and each Athletic

 Over the course of 4 semester practicum courses, the ATS will experience upper and lower extremity sports, equipment intensive experiences, men's and women's sports, contact and non-contact sports, as well as a variety of allied health care settings.